mjdanielson/University-of-Buffalo/Labs/Graduated-Points/Graduated-Points.md

 Open QGIS and add the Council District GeoJSON that you just downloaded as a vector layer to your map.

-Use the __Processing Toolbox__ search bar to find the Vector geometry __Centroids__ tool.
+Use the __Processing Toolbox__ search bar (here's a link on how to install the [processing toolbox](https://www.youtube.com/watch?v=u8CZgiR8I00) if you don't currently have this installed) to find the Vector geometry __Centroids__ tool.
 This tool creates a new point layer, with points representing the centroid of the geometries in an input layer.
 Make sure that your __Council_Districts__ layer is selected as the input layer and hit __run__.

 <p align = "center">
   <img src="https://github.com/mjdanielson/University-of-Buffalo/blob/master/Labs/Graduated-Points/Images/Centroid_Tool.png" width="754" height="454" title="QGIS">